 Classifying and grouping programming languages is a topic of hot debate in academic and social coding circles.
 But backend programming languages generally fall into three main categories:

 Scripting languages are generally easier to learn and can sometimes be utilized by individuals who are not “professional” programmers or in projects where just writing code to execute commands that quickly fulfill the requirements is of utmost importance.
 However, there are scripting languages that offer a lot of power in the hands of skilled developers.

 Scripting languages are a great place to start for individuals pursuing a career in programming or casual programmers who want to automate specific tasks.
 The most basic need for scripting languages is simplicity because it will be used by those with a minimum of programming knowledge or in situations where cranking out code that does the job is all that matters.

 OOP is very efficient, especially when utilized with teams of developers because each developer or group of developers can work with specific encapsulated objects using the object inputs and outputs without having to know the details of the code.
 Most of the more popular programming languages support object-oriented programming at varying levels.
-OOP is currently the most popular programming paradigm.
+OOP is currently the most popular backend language programming paradigm.

 Functional programming is a programming paradigm in which developers try to bind commands in mathematical functions style.
 It is based on Lambda calculus mathematical logic using functional abstraction where each function should have no side effects.

 A function is a chunk of code that contains lines of enclosed code that can be executed repeatedly.
 This allows programmers to break down requirements into smaller fragments that perform specific actions.
 Basically, the functions are coded to take an input and produce an output without using any outside code.
 It is a declarative type of coding style with the main focus on “what to solve” versus an imperative style where the focus is on “how to solve,” using expressions as opposed to statements.